In 2026 we will ask for the following financial donations and payments

 The four-day EOTC programme facilitated by Bigfoot Adventures provides our students with great opportunities for skill development in outdoor activities, and promoting a healthy and active lifestyle.
 EOTC activities include team problem solving, low and high ropes confidence activities, kayaking, orienteering, rock climbing, raft building, adventure based learning activities.
 Students will be taught basic skills in each activity before working together to complete a challenging ‘real-life learning’ situation.
 EOTC takes place in term one and is a four day event.

-Y7 EOTC $225.00
+Y7 EOTC $225.00 (TBC)

 Y8 CAMP